Montauk New York: Summer Is The Best Time To Vacation In a Long Island Beach Town!

 Montauk is affectionately known as “THE END” as in the End of the World.
 The very last town on the end of Long Island with some of the best beaches in the Hamptons.
 However, Montauk is a separate world from The Hamptons as well.
 If you want to see everything that this affluent section of Long Island has to offer then click here!

-The beaches here in Montauk range from rocky to sandy, heavy surf to calm waters, bays and inlets, family friendly, resident only and an unofficial clothing optional beach; Bet you didn’t know that, huh?
+The beaches here in Montauk range from rocky to sandy, heavy surf to calm waters, bays, and inlets, family-friendly, resident-only, and an unofficial clothing-optional beach; Bet you didn’t know that, huh?
 The only way to find the perfect beaches in Montauk for you and your party is to come try them all out…unless, of course, nudity is not your cup of tea.
-In that case you should do your research beforehand.
+In that case, you should do your research beforehand.
 If you are looking for a nude beach–then do your research to find one!

 1. Kirk Beach Park (and downtown)